-On other hand, it is obvious that the logical (either formal-deductive or inductive) approach to legal decision-making comes close to what Perelman and Olbrechts-Tyteca describe as a strategy which may be called logical, is that in which the primary concern is to resolve beforehand all the difficulties and problems which can arise in the most varied situations, which one tries to imagine, by applying the rules, laws, and norms one is accepting [...]
+On other hand, it is obvious that the logical (either formal-deductive or inductive) approach to legal decision-making comes close to what Perelman and Olbrechts-Tyteca describe as:

+a strategy which may be called logical, is that in which the primary concern is to resolve beforehand all the difficulties and problems which can arise in the most varied situations, which one tries to imagine, by applying the rules, laws, and norms one is accepting [...]
 The logical approach assumes that one can clarify sufficiently the ideas one uses, make sufficiently clear the rules one invokes, so that practical problems can be resolved without difficulty by the simple process of deduction.
-This implies moreover that the unforeseen has been eliminated, that the future has been mastered, that all problems have become technically soluble [5, pp. 197-198].
-In the initial stages of formalist advancements, a notable inclination toward strong symbolism emerged, promoting the acquisition of legal knowledge through quasi-algebraic manipulation of symbols.
-These symbols served as representations that conveyd precise legal meanings or events, enabling the deduction of rules based on their manipulation.
-Within this context reasoning was understood as the systematic manipulation of existing legal knowledge, employing algebraic techniques, with the aim of deciding deciding whether established legal knowledge (a nom or a norm's interpretation) applies in a particular case.
+This implies moreover that the unforeseen has been eliminated, that the future has been mastered, that all problems have become technically soluble (Perelman & Olbrechts-Tyteca, 1971, pp. 197-198).

+In the initial stages of formalist advancements, a notable inclination toward strong symbolism emerged, promoting the acquisition of legal knowledge through the quasi-algebraic manipulation of symbols.
+These symbols served as representations that conveyed precise legal meanings or events, enabling the deduction of rules based on their manipulation.
+Within this context, reasoning was understood to be the systematic manipulation of existing legal knowledge, employing algebraic techniques, with the aim of deciding whether established legal knowledge (a norm or a norm's interpretation) applies in a particular case.
 Such manipulation encompasses exploring an algebraic space encompassing various potential solutions.

-This approach has proven to be a significant source of inspiration for the development of legal applications, encompassing traditional computer programs (e.g., payroll systems or social security payments) as well as legal expert systems (e.g., databases of legal norms).
-The operation of such expert systems is to draw predictable conclusions from a predetermined initial set of norms, concepts, and facts, predominantly according to the so-called syllogistic model of adjudication.
+This approach has proved to be a significant source of inspiration for the development of legal applications, encompassing traditional computer programs (e.g. payroll systems or social security payments) as well as legal expert systems (e.g. databases of legal norms).
+The operation of such expert systems draws predictable conclusions from a predetermined initial set of norms, concepts, and facts, predominantly according to the so-called 'syllogistic model of adjudication'.
 There is much to be said for this approach in a number of legal contexts.
-It is an obvious and even recommended choice when standardization and efficiency are paramount; when individual cases do not merit special adaptation; and when the relevant legal rules can be easily defined, formalized, and updated.
-Even theoretical issues that can be addressed within the deductive model of law-such as the formalization of deontic and normative conditions-should not be underestimated.
+It is an obvious, and even recommended, choice when standardisation and efficiency are paramount, when individual cases do not merit special adaptation or when the relevant legal rules can be easily defined, formalised, and updated.
+Even theoretical issues that can be addressed within the deductive model of law (such as the formalisation of deontic and normative conditions) should not be underestimated.

-Nevertheless, this formal-deductive approach fails to capture a number of central socially significant and theoretically interesting phenomena of legal practice, which are, namely, the ability of jurisprudence to use insufficient or contradictory information, draw analogies, learn from examples and experiences in applying vague and imprecise rules, etc. From a perspective of classical legal positivism, it is usually asserted that empirical statements, concepts or terms within norms are not inherently vague, but rather exhibit open-textured characteristics.
-Open-textured concepts of language refer to those concepts whose extension is not predetermined for all instances before their application, yet they possess a certain procedure (that is of judicial decision-making) for determining their applicability in specific cases and extending those concepts to 'undecided cases' outside the standard domain of application [6, pp. 123, 128-136].
-Within the realm of law, this procedure is known as judicial decision-making, through which the court renders a ruling on the case.
+Nevertheless, this formal-deductive approach fails to capture a number of central, socially significant, and theoretically interesting phenomena of legal practice, which include the ability of jurisprudence to use insufficient or contradictory information, draw analogies, learn from examples and experiences in applying vague and imprecise rules, etc. From a perspective of classical legal positivism, it is usually asserted that empirical statements, concepts or terms within norms are not inherently vague but, rather, exhibit open-textured characteristics.
+Open-textured concepts of language refer to those concepts whose extension are not predetermined for all instances before their application, and yet they possess a certain procedure (that is of judicial decision-making) for determining their applicability in specific cases and extending those concepts to 'undecided cases' outside their standard domain of application (Hart, 1994, pp. 123, 128-136).
+Within the realm of law, this procedure is known as judicial decision-making, through which the courts render a ruling on a case.